Traffic third-party creatives

 - If DFP doesn't recognize your creative, place your cursor within the code snippet where a macro should be placed, then click the corresponding button to insert the macro.

 If there are no instructions in the ad tag for where the macros should go or you’re not completely sure, have your client talk to the third party.
 Ask your client to get instructions for inserting the macros so DFP can serve the creative properly and track clicks and impressions.
 Since the third party knows their code better than anyone else, it’s always best to go to the third party, as DoubleClick doesn’t keep track of where macros should be inserted in non-certified third-party vendors.
-Learn more about macros.
+Learn more about macros

 - Select the Target ad unit size where the creative should deliver.

 - Click Save and preview the creative to ensure it’s serving properly.
 If you notice a problem with how the creative looks, talk to the advertiser.
-(Keep in mind that even if clicks are being tracked correctly, DFP will not show a confirmation if the creative redirects to a Flash file.)
+(Keep in mind that even if clicks are being tracked correctly, DFP doesn't show a confirmation if the creative redirects to a Flash file.)